-Katherine Mansfield Beauchamp Murry (14 October 1888 – 9 January 1923) was a prominent modernist writer of short fiction who was born and brought up in colonial New Zealand and wrote under the pen name of Katherine Mansfield.
+Kathleen Mansfield Murry (14 October 1888 – 9 January 1923) was a prominent New Zealand modernist short story writer who was born and brought up in colonial New Zealand and wrote under the pen name of Katherine Mansfield.
+At 19, Mansfield left New Zealand and settled in the United Kingdom, where she became a friend of modernist writers such as D.H.
+Lawrence and Virginia Woolf.

 Rainer Maria Rilke, Sept.
 1900, was a Bohemian-Austrian poet and novelist, "widely recognized as one of the most lyrically intense German-language poets", writing in both verse and highly lyrical prose.
 Several critics have described Rilke's work as inherently "mystical".
 These deeply existential themes tend to position him as a transitional figure between the traditional and the modernist writers.